 We recommend for solo classes, students select pieces written by the composer for solo instrument, without piano accompaniment.

 - Adjudicators will be instructed not to mark down students who select accompanied pieces to play as solos, or when performing concerto pieces unaccompanied.

 - If students opt to use accompaniment, both live and prerecorded accompaniment will be accepted.
 Prerecorded accompaniment must be only the accompanist’s part; it may not include the student’s part.

-- Recordings must consist of unedited, uninterrupted video footage of the student from a single camera angle with coverage of the student’s hands and face at all times.
+- Recordings must consist of continuous unedited, uninterrupted video footage of you from a single camera angle with coverage of your hands and face at all times.

-- For piano classes, the student’s feet should also be visible in the video.
+- For piano classes, your feet also should be visible in the video.

 - No mixing or sound enhancement is allowed through any kind of soundboard, including at a recording studio.
 No reverb can be added to the recording.
 The recording must be honest and acoustic.
 As closely as possible, it needs to be as if the adjudicator were in the room listening to you perform live.

-- Each recording must begin with the participant stating their name in a clear voice (a first name matching that on the application will be sufficient) followed by the name of the piece(s) being performed.
+- You must begin each recording by stating your name in a clear voice (a first name matching that on the application will be sufficient) followed by the name of the piece(s) you are performing.

-- When performing two pieces, the student must submit a separate recording for each piece.
-If the student submits two recording, each recording must include the student’s name and the name of the piece being performed.
+- When performing two pieces, you must submit a separate recording for each piece.
+If you submit two recordings, each recording must include your name and the name of the piece you are performing.

-- Recordings must feature the piece(s) the student entered when enrolling.
+- Recordings must feature the piece(s) you entered when enrolling.

 - Recordings must be uploaded to YouTube and must not be set for private access.

-- All recordings must be recorded no earlier than when enrollment opens (February 1, 2021).
+- All recordings must be recorded after enrollment opens (February 1, 2021).

 - All performances, except for woodwind, must be performed from memory.